adrianmrit/quickie/docs/source/task_names_and_aliases.rst

 Task names and aliases
 ======================

 By default the task name is the function/class name.
-You can change the task name, or add aliases, by passing the `name` argument to the task decorator.
+You can change the task name, or add aliases, by passing the `name` and `alias` arguments to the task decorator.
-Note that the name of the function/class is not preserved, so you will need to pass it explicitly if you want to use it.

 .. code-block:: python